Pink Area Rugs to Accent Your Home

-We all know I am a fan of a pink dining room, and this space from Mrs. Parajape shot by Alyssa Rosenheck does not disappoint.
-Alyssa always captures a space so so very beautifully, and I love how clean and minimal this kitchen design from Mrs. Parajape is.
+We all know I am a fan of a pink dining room, and this space from Mrs. Paranjape shot by Alyssa Rosenheck does not disappoint.
+Alyssa always captures a space so so very beautifully, and I love how clean and minimal this kitchen design from Mrs. Paranjape is.

 The blend of modern and vintage is perfectly done: modern light fixtures paired with laid back slip covered chairs speaks deeply to me.

 The show stopper of this room is the beautiful vintage mauve area rug that pops just enough against the light wood floors.